 Dram Shop Cases

 When the driver is intoxicated, there is also a good chance that a bar or restaurant may be responsible under the Dram Shop Act, if alcohol was served under its liquor license when the person appeared to be obviously intoxicated and a danger to himself and others.
 It usually takes blood/alcohol levels of about .18 before the person would appear to be obviously intoxicated.
 However, sometimes the level can be as low as .15.
-In every drunk driver case with serious injuries, the attorney should promptly investigate a possible Dram Shop case, because many times witnesses are needed to testify about how the drunk appeared.
+In every drunk driver case with catastrophic injuries, the attorney should promptly investigate a possible Dram Shop case, because many times witnesses are needed to testify about how the drunk appeared.
 The attorney also needs to quickly determine the bar or restaurant where the drunk was last served and give notice to the establishment to preserve any video of the drunk.
 If the establishment is given the notice and fails to preserve the video, it is spoliation.
 That would entitle the plaintiff’s lawyer to a special instruction to the jury that it should assume that the video would have been damaging to the bar or restaurant.
 The biggest problem in handling a Dram Shop case is that the bar or restaurant may not have “liquor liability coverage.”
 If that is the case, it is doubtful the plaintiff can recover anything, but can probably put the establishment out of business.
 In Texas, there is no law requiring Dram Shops to carry this insurance, but there should be.
 Such a law has been attempted many times by the Texas legislature, but the proposed law does not even make it out of committee.
 In Texas, the liquor lobby is very strong and makes substantial contributions to the legislators.
 They know this law would hurt the sale of alcohol.

 Injury or Death

 Injury or death caused by a drunk driver is perhaps the most upsetting, anger-provoking of all kinds of personal injury cases.
-The thought of an innocent victim suffering serious or fatal injury at the hands of an irresponsible individual can evoke outrage among members of the community.
+The thought of an innocent victim suffering catastrophic or fatal injury at the hands of an irresponsible individual can evoke outrage among members of the community.